-The White Drake by Glasgow Boy Joseph Crawhall is currently being shown at the Scottish National Gallery.
-As a delicate watercolour on linen, the painting is only on display for limited periods, so don’t miss your chance to see it.
+The White Drake by Glasgow Boy Joseph Crawhall is a delicate watercolour on linen, the painting is only on display for limited periods.

 Senior Curator Charlotte Topsfield tells the story of The White Drake, and the technique Joseph Crawhall developed to create such a natural and realistic work.

 Why is The White Drake such a special work?

 The White Drake of 1895 is one of the best loved watercolours in the National Galleries of Scotland’s collections.
 It shows an Aylesbury duck wandering through a spring-like meadow filled with daisies and dandelions.
 And it’s by a specialist animal painter.
 Joseph Crawhall is best known for his association with the Glasgow Boys, but he specialised in painting animals and birds, not in the sentimental style you might expect of a Victorian pet portrait but in a much more naturalistic way.
 He really tried to capture the essence and character of the bird.
 And you can see how carefully he observed every detail of the duck’s anatomy and the beautiful play of light on the feathers.

 Is it true that he painted this from memory?

 As a specialist animal painter, Crawhall loved animals and birds and was deeply knowledgeable about them and he had practiced drawing them since childhood.
 And, yes, he did in fact create these incredible paintings from memory.
 His contemporaries remember him studying animals and birds, really intensely, scrutinising them for hours.
 But then he’d go back to the studio, he’d work very slowly and he’d produce extraordinary works such as this, entirely from memory.